 If a student wishes to discuss the method or timing of payment of their fees they should contact the Income Collection Section by email.

 Problems with fee payment

 The University recommends that students whose financial problems cause difficulty in making tuition fee payments as agreed, or whose fee assessment letter from Student Finance England is delayed should, in the first instance, contact Student Services to discuss their position.

 If they are unable to make any payment commitment agreed with the Income Collection team, they should contact a member of that team as soon as possible.

 Withdrawing from the course

-The University also strongly advises that any student considering withdrawing from their course or suspending study should contact Student Services to discuss other options before making a final decision to withdraw.
+The University also strongly advises that any student considering withdrawing from their course or suspending study should contact their School Office to discuss other options before making a final decision to withdraw.